androsaba/androsaba.github.io/_posts/2024-11-25-treating_imbalance.md

         - very weak classifiers (MLP and SVM): balancing the data is significantly beneficial over the optimizing the decision threshold.
 Nevertheless, the resulting prediction quality will be significantly worse compared to using a strong classifier (without oversampling).
     - When balancing (instead of optimizing the decision threshold) SMOTE-like methods were not significantly better than the simple random oversampler.

-- scenarios for which SMOTE-like oversampling can improve prediction performance and should be applied:
+- Scenarios for which SMOTE-like oversampling can improve prediction performance and should be applied:
-    - Proper metric:
+    - in case of the proper metric:
         - balancing is significantly effective when using a weak classifier
-    - Label metric:
+    - in case of the label metric:
-        - When Optimize threshold is possible
+        - When threshold optimization is possible
-            - balancing was beneficial (over optimization of decision threshold) only for the weak MLP and SVM classifiers. best prediction for them was achieved by oversampling with SMOTE.
+            - balancing was beneficial (over optimization of decision threshold) only for the weak MLP and SVM classifiers.
+Best prediction for them was achieved by oversampling with SMOTE.
         - When not possible to optimize decision threshold